bonroth512/Azure_cloud_environment_plus_Elk-Stack/README.md

 The machines on the internal network are not exposed to the public Internet.
 Using key pairs, for SSH, generated on the Ansible control node helps control users and hosts.
 - Configuring the authentication of users with SSH keys can prevent unwanted traffic to the network.

-Through the Ansible control node generate the key using in the working directory of ~/.ssh:
+Through the Ansible control node, generate the key using in the working directory of ~/.ssh:

 - ssh-keygen
 - cat id_rsa.pub